 Michael G. Kelly is a VA Accredited Attorney and assists Veterans with pre-application matters such as planning for eligibility for benefits, including review of records, research, counseling and other assistance.
-We provide representation for appeals of VA denial of application.
 Mr. Kelly is a volunteer for the American Bar Association VCAN program, which provides free legal assistance to obtain Veterans’ benefits for qualified Veterans.

 Too often a Veteran or his or her survivor is unaware of the various benefits to which he or she may be entitled.
 Benefits to Veterans delivered by the Department of Veterans Affairs include low or no cost health care, disability compensation, pension, burial and assistance to widows and dependents.
 The pension is a needs-based program that provides financial assistance to certain eligible Veterans who meet the income and asset limitations and who are found to be totally and permanently disabled.
 Also, many Veterans are unaware that disability benefits are available to them.

 The United States Department of Veterans Affairs provides financial help to wartime veterans who need long term care.
 This benefit is called the “AID AND ATTENDANCE” benefit.
 It also helps spouses, widows, and widowers of those Veterans.

 TO BENEFIT FROM OUR HELP TO OBTAIN THE “AID AND ATTENDANCE” BENEFIT A CLIENT SHOULD:

 - Be a wartime Veteran, or the spouse, widow, or widower of one